Triantafullenia-Doumani/Minix_3.2.0_modified/README.md

 # Minix_3.2.0_modified
-Modifying the Minix 3.2.0 source code for the purpose of fair scheduling of user processes
+Modifying the Minix 3.2.0 source code for fair scheduling of user processes

 Repository does not include the entire source code of  Minix_3.2.0 , only modified files #